Complete RFP list

 To achieve that outcome, we support efforts to provide and improve jazz instruction for youth.

-We will measure impact through the number of jazz education students.
+We will measure the impact through the number of jazz education students.

 Online Application: https://www.erbff.org/programs/